 Funding your program

-It is highly unlikely that a single source of funding will pay for an entire international experience.
-Study abroad scholarships can supplement your existing strategies for funding your study abroad, but you should not count on receiving the full cost for your program through study abroad scholarships.
+It is highly unlikely that a single source of funding will pay for an entire international

 Remember: You must complete a program application before you are eligible to complete a scholarship application.
 Your application to your program does NOT have to be approved before submitting your scholarship application.
 The scholarship deadline and application deadline are on the same day.

-- You!
+- Yourself!
 Every term students are able fund some or all of their experience through hard work and dedication to the idea of studying abroad.
 Part time jobs, yard sales, bake sales, babysitting, cutting down on unnecessary spending, and asking for the financial support of family, friends, religious and civic organizations can help answer the question “how can I afford this?”

 - Crowdsourcing.
 Sites like FundMyTravel help you reach a wider audience through social media and accept donations online from friends and family.